science

 • 物理(九年级)

 Why does a star shine?
 How does a television work?
 How do we generate electricity?
 This course focuses on how the principles of physics work in the real world.
 Students learn to design experiments in order to get meaningful results that further their knowledge.
 Hands-on challenges give students experience in applying their understanding and improving their iterative designs.
 Classes are a mix of lecture, discussion, demonstration, small-group work, and laboratory exploration.
-Physics lays the foundation for students to more thoroughly understand the concepts in the chemistry and biology classes that follow, and it prepares them to take AP Physics in the future.
+Physics lays the foundation for students to more thoroughly understand the concepts in the chemistry and biology classes that follow, and it prepares them to take upper level physics electives in the future.

 • 化学(10年级)